Magical Drop F: Daibōken Mo Rakujyanai!: Development and release

 Magical Drop F: Daibōken Mo Rakujyanai! was directed by Masayuki Yoroki and produced by Hiromichi Nakamoto.
 Tatsumi Sugiura served as planner, while Keiichi Hinata, Motohiro Umeki, and Tsuyoshi Takahashi acted as co-programmers.
 Character designs were handled by an artist known under the pseudonym "Cocco" while several companies, including Japanese animation studio J.C.Staff, collaborated on the game's development by providing artwork and cutscenes.
 The soundtrack was scored by Gamadelic members Hiroaki "Maro" Yoshida, Masaaki "Koremasa" Iwasaki, Tatsuya "-K-" Kiuchi, and Yoko Kawashima.
 Magical Drop F: Daibōken Mo Rakujyanai! was co-developed by Sakata SAS, a video game subsidiary of Japanese software developer SAS established in 1985, which had previously worked for Data East on a number of projects across multiple platforms such as the Tantei Jingūji Saburō series.

 Magical Drop F: Daibōken Mo Rakujyanai! was released for the PlayStation in Japan by Data East on October 21, 1999.
-The game's music and updated aesthetics were then used in Magical Drop for WonderSwan, (Note: マジカルドロップ for ワンダースワン (Majikaru Doroppu fō WandāSuwan)) released in 1999 for Bandai's WonderSwan.
 On April 26, 2001, Daibōken Mo Rakujyanai! was re-released by Hamster Corporation as part of their "Major Wave" series of budget titles.
 In 2008, the game was re-released on PlayStation Network in Japan.
 In 2010, the title was rated by the ESRB, implying a future international re-rerelease.
 That same year, the game was distributed via PlayStation Network in North America by MonkeyPaw Games on October 5.

 Reception

 Magical Drop F: Daibōken Mo Rakujyanai! garnered generally favorable reception from critics, most of which reviewed it as an import title.
 GameSpots Christian Nutt commented that the gameplay was simpler but less frantic compared to Magical Drop III, noting the removal of special drops.
 Nutt also found the RPG-style adventure mode very original for a puzzle game, praising the detailed and rich visuals in this mode, but criticized its short length and inability to save progress.
 PlayStation LifeStyles Corey Schwanz reviewed the PlayStation Network re-release, highlighting its addictive puzzle mechanics and "beautiful" artstyle.
-Although the language barrier in the role-playing single-player mode was seen as a negative aspect, Schwanz wrote that "Magical Drop F is proof-positive that even if you can’t read anything in the game’s language, it can still be a blast to play."
+Although the language barrier in the role-playing single-player mode was seen as a negative aspect, Schwanz wrote that "Magical Drop F is proof-positive that even if you can't read anything in the game's language, it can still be a blast to play."

 Destructoids Dale North concurred with Schwanz regarding the language barrier in the role-playing adventure mode, while noting the revamped gameplay and more serious artstyle for characters.
-North summarized his review of the PSN re-release by stating "It’s not near as fancy or complex as the fantastic and flash animated opening movie would lead you to believe, but it is cute and worth checking out."
+North summarized his review of the PSN re-release by stating "It's not near as fancy or complex as the fantastic and flash animated opening movie would lead you to believe, but it is cute and worth checking out."
 PlayStation Illustrateds Matt Paddock also analyzed the PSN re-release, commending the audiovisual presentation and its simple but humorous gameplay, but ultimately felt mixed about the difficulty curve and mechanics.